-If you read this blog regularly, you know that one of my two suggestions for markets in 2017 was to “Operate more like networks” which is how I think our low-capacity, mission-focused work will be able to do all of the wonderful things it needs to do AND withstand the type of pressures from those who would like to co-opt the authenticity of our work.
+If you read this blog regularly, you know that one of my two suggestions for markets in 2017 was to “Operate more like networks,” which is how I think our low-capacity, mission-focused work will be able to do all of the wonderful things it needs to do AND withstand the type of pressures from those who would like to co-opt the authenticity of our work.

 So to help, I continue to read how best to network existing markets and food projects in ways that will actually lead to cooperation.
 This book offers one set of ideas.

-To understand one difficulty in expanding cooperation in this ever more dangerous world of anonymous online trolls and daily road rage incidents, he brilliantly defines the “uncooperative self”, a new type of citizen emerging in the world who has lost contact with others in any meaningful way due to their lack of informal and formal ties to any group.
+To understand one difficulty in expanding cooperation in this ever more dangerous world of anonymous online trolls and daily road rage incidents, he brilliantly defines the “uncooperative self,” a new type of citizen emerging in the world who has lost contact with others in any meaningful way due to the lack of informal and formal ties to any group.
 Obsessed with their own feelings and place in the world, they refuse to honor the larger blockchain of courtesies carefully built over generations and instead resolve their own anxiety through retreat and alignment only with those they perceive as exactly like them.
 Powerful stuff.

-The only slight criticism I have is the last chapter with his restoration, remediation, and reconfiguration methods of community-building need a little more work to make that framework useful.
+The only slight criticism I have is the last chapter; his restoration, remediation, and reconfiguration methods of community-building need a little more work to make that framework useful.
 Still, this book is a milestone in understanding why and how working together has changed and how it can be reborn in this new age.